zigg17/binary_classification/skin-MNIST/readme.md

 </div>

 2) Make adjustments to the dataset to ensure a greater weight or representation is added to the more disproportiate classes.
 I'll need to do more research as I have no experience in dataset manipulations in the context of machine learning.
+3)  There are many different routes that one has to take when evaluating models.
+Right now I think the metrics through which I'm evaluating my models need to have more depth.
+Loss and accuracy only provide a small insight into the capabilities and efficacy of a model, in my next experiments, I plan on including confusion matrices, along with calculations for recall, precision, and specificity.